sharonsylu/Tip-anyID-with-ETH/README.md

 * use cases where pseudonymous internet identifiers can satisfy the interaction, without compromising the txn.
 * specifically, avoid sovereign identity to verify as KYC information is vulnerable PII
 * a systematic way to interact with web3, so you "plug-in" only once to interface across all web2 social platforms!
-* is able to migrate to a decentralized system
+* this version is peer to peer (meaning, entity to entity, individual to entity and vice versa).

 Will build with:
 * EVM Smart Contracts for Ethereum Testnet